jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   still green

-* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT clear`, the elevator is :red:`NOT above` the weight limit, button for a floor is :green:`pushed` and the emergency button was :red:`NOT pushed`
+* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT clear`, the elevator is :red:`NOT above` the weight limit, button for a floor is :green:`pushed` and the emergency button is :red:`NOT pushed`

   ================  ==================  ==================  ====================  ==========
   doors             weight limit      floor button        emergency button         output